damik3/nns-and-clustering-methods/README.md

 ## Comments and Observations

 #### Question A
+For this question we tested are architectures based on avoiding overfitting and small loss percentage both on train and test set.
+Our executable, after training, it also prints the first 10 original images and their respective autoencoded ones, so we can check with our own eyes if it indeed does a good job at encoding.

-For this question we tested the following NN architectures and got these results:
+We tested the following NN architectures and got these results:

-  * Arch 1: Good behaviour, avoided overfitting, recreated original images with success.
+  * Arch 1 : Good behaviour, avoided overfitting, recreated original images with success (input size: 2500, queries 100) .
     ```
     * convolution layers: 2
     * size of filter 1: 32